 Zambia in another good option for families seeking something a bit unusual.
 We have a selection of private safari houses for exclusive use.
 These are ideal for friends travelling together (two families) or an extended family group and they combine wonderfully with an extension to Victoria Falls with all its exciting excursions or to Lake Malawi for beach time and watersports.

 Victoria Falls is a fabulous family stopover with boat trips, helicopter flights and ziplining among the many activities on offer.
-We like to combine Victoria Falls with a safari in Hwange - Hwange can be reached by road in about 3 hours and offers sensational game viewing.
+We like to combine Victoria Falls with a safari in Hwange.
 Chobe in Botswana can also be reached by road very easily from Victoria Falls - combining all 3 destinations makes for a wonderful family trip.
 It is also possible to fly between safari destinations, depending on your budget.
 Lake Kariba and Mana Pools are other incredibly exciting options.

 If you are travelling to Africa as a family, chances are, you will be restricted by school/college holiday dates.
 So, in order to find availability at the most suitable camps and lodges, we recommend booking well ahead of departure.
 Many of our preferred camps are very small and some may only have one family room or unit.
 Booking early also helps to secure best-value when it comes to international flights.